 Year-Round Tours and Activities in the Faroe Islands

 If you’re interested in a lot of the bird tours (i.e. puffins!), you’re going to need to check out the seasonal tour options below.
 These are tours that run year-round in the Faroe Islands.

 There are quite a few and having a guide will ensure that you’re making the most of your time in the Faroe Islands regardless of the weather situation.
 I have been in both March and August and I loved both trips and the nature for totally different reasons.

-James Bond Hiking Tour to Kallur Lighthouse on Kalsoy (11 Hours)
+Tour to Kallur Lighthouse on Kalsoy (James Bond Island) (9 Hours)

 Activities: Hiking, Sightseeing, Boat Trip

 Minimum age: 7 years

 Languages: English, Spanish, German, French

 What’s Included?
 This tour includes a skilled guide, transport to and from Torshavn, a packed lunch, and ferry tickets.